Expensify/App/docs/articles/expensify-classic/account-settings/Merge-Accounts.md

 # Overview

 Merging accounts allows you to combine two accounts.
 When you combine two accounts, all receipts, expenses, expense reports, invoices, bills, imported cards, secondary logins, co-pilots, and group policy settings will be combined into one account.
 This can be useful if you start off with an account of your own but your organization creates a separate account for you.
-You can the track both personal and business expenses via one account.
+You can then track both personal and business expenses via one account.

 # How to merge accounts
 Merging two accounts together is fairly straightforward.
 Let’s go over how to do that below: